Developer-Student-Clubs-VSSUT-Burla/CEM-frontend/README.md

 Initiated with the incentive to provide a common rostrum to host all college events, College Event Management (CEM) System is basically a platform where people can host their events and promote them for the students within the institute.
 One has to just create his/her account in CEM, then login to host his/her event and manage it as per his/her requirements.
 The entire process will save lot of time along with providing a better reach to the participants.

-This repository is concerned to the frontend part of the project.
+This repository is concerned with the frontend part of the project.
 CEM frontend provides an adaptive user interface with navigating menus and sliders, along with eye-catching graphics that brings better versatility to the user.

 For those interested in working on the backend part of the project, do checkout the [backend repository](https://github.com/Developer-Student-Clubs-VSSUT-Burla/CEM-backend).